 Let those herbs bloom

 Got lots of herbs growing in your home garden?
-I bet you take great care to cut the flowering tops, thereby ensuring the plant expends its energy on the tasty leaves, and not on the flowers and seeds instead.
+I bet you take great care to cut the flowering tops, thereby ensuring the plant expends its energy on the tasty leaves, rather than flowers and seeds.
 Take stock of your herb inventory—can you dedicate a few of those herb bushes to the honeybees instead?
 Most herbs are a fantastic source of food and are quite beautiful in their blooming periods.
 If you plan to plant herbs for next year, plant one for you and one for the pollinators!

 Choose your plants wisely